rmcong/GLNet_TCYB2022/README.md

     }

 # Contact Us:
-If you have any questions, please contact Runmin Cong at rmcong@bjtu.edu.cn.
+If you have any questions, please contact Runmin Cong (rmcong@bjtu.edu.cn) or Ning Yang (ningyang@bjtu.edu.cn).